jkcorrea/remix-chop-suey-stack/README.md

 > Do what you know if you are a Fly.io expert.

+> NOTE: Deploying EdgeDB is left as [an exercise to the reader](https://www.edgedb.com/docs/guides/deployment/index).
+I have not flushed out the best way to deploy it yet and it seems the EdgeDB maintainers have plans for a cloud-hosted version of it coming soon, so I'm waiting for that.
+In the meantime, you'll have to host your own and supply the `EDGEDB_DSN` to your Fly app.

 This Remix Stack comes with GitHub Actions that automatically deploy your app to production and staging environments on Fly.

 Prior to your first deployment, you'll need to do a few things: